 Questions?
 Contact Us

-View past editions of eHyde Park, the Children’s Ministries eNews, and the Youth eNews below.
+View past editions of eHyde Park, Magrey’s Midweek Message, Children’s Ministries eNews and MERGE Youth eNews.

 In light of recent tragic events, Senior Pastor Magrey DeVega offered these powerful words of insight in his Sunday sermon: